arrowarchive/Old-Arrowarchive/docs/mainmenu/FAQ.md

 I've worked with several traditional mediums in the past, but my website will consist of mostly digital art, as it's the field I want to pursue.

+* **Do you take commissions?**

+As of the time of writing (February 22nd, 2021), I do not take commissions.
+I like the idea behind them and they can help the artist make money, but I do not have enough time and I want to refine my skills before considering it.
+If I consider taking commissions, I will update this page and my terms of service to reflect it.

 * **What programs do you recommend for someone who is new to Digital Art?**

 I recommend *Clip Studio Paint*, but it has a learning curve so I'd suggest using the free trial before deciding if you should buy it.
 I also recommend *Paint Tool SAI*, *Pixlr*, *FireAlpaca*, and *Medibang*, as I've heard great things about each of them.
 For iOS/iPad users, I suggest *Clip Studio Paint*, *Procreate*, and *Tayasui Sketches.*